-(1) Since RSUs do not have any exercise price, such units are not included in the weighted-average exercise price calculation.

-(2) Includes 12,232,522 shares of common stock issuable upon the exercise of outstanding options and 36,083 shares of common stock issuable upon the vesting of outstanding RSUs.

-(3) Consists of 1,029 shares of our common stock available for future issuance under our 2004 Plan, 4,432,341 shares of our common stock available for future issuance under our 2018 Plan and 449,142 shares of our common stock available for future issuance under our 2004 ESPP.
-Shares of our common stock available for issuance under our 2018 Plan and 449,142 shares of our common stock available for future issuance under our 2004 ESPP.
-Shares of our common stock available for issuance under our 2018 Plan that expire, or are terminated, surrendered or canceled without having been fully exercised or are forfeited in whole or in part after the effective date of the 2018 Plan.

-(4) Consists of shares of common stock issuable upon the exercise of stock options granted as inducement grants outside of our stockholder approved stock plans in accordance with Nasdaq Listing Rule 5635(c)(4).
+- (1) Since RSUs do not have any exercise price, such units are not included in the weighted-average exercise price calculation. - (2) Includes 12,232,522 shares of common stock issuable upon the exercise of outstanding options and 36,083 shares of common stock issuable upon the vesting of outstanding RSUs. - (3) Consists of 1,029 shares of our common stock available for future issuance under our 2004 Plan, 4,432,341 shares of our common stock available for future issuance under our 2018 Plan and 449,142 shares of our common stock available for future issuance under our 2004 ESPP.
+Shares of our common stock available for issuance under our 2018 Plan include any shares underlying any awards granted under the 2009 Plan or the 2018 Plan that expire, or are terminated, surrendered or canceled without having been fully exercised or are forfeited in whole or in part after the effective date of the 2018 Plan. - (4) Consists of shares of common stock issuable upon the exercise of stock options granted as inducement grants outside of our stockholder approved stock plans in accordance with Nasdaq Listing Rule 5635(c)(4).